6 Signs You Belong at Rasmussen University

 “One of the biggest mistakes in higher education is when colleges treat students like demographic groups instead of individuals,” says Bertotto.
 “One of the things we do well is looking at students individually.”

-This is why Bertotto doesn’t make blanket assumptions about the students at Rasmussen College.
-“It’s tough to characterize a typical Rasmussen College student.
+This is why Bertotto doesn’t make blanket assumptions about the students at Rasmussen University.
+“It’s tough to characterize a typical Rasmussen University student.
 We serve so many students at different places in life.”

 3. You have a dream